stdrice/dotfiles/README.md

 # **Installation 🛠️**
 ## Distros
-Now this script only supports **Arch Linux** and **Arch-based** distros (EndeavourOS, Artix Linux, Arco Linux, ArchCraft, ...) because I'm too lazy to maintain it for other distros.
+Now this script only supports **Arch Linux** and **Arch-based** distros (EndeavourOS, Artix Linux, Arco Linux, ArchCraft, ...) because I'm too lazy to maintain it for other distros (but you can install manually).

 ## Install with git
 ```